AmritaCSN/VismayaVijayan_An_Intra-Slice_Security_Approach_with_chaos-based_stream_ciphers_for_5G_networks/README.md

 - **`lscm_key.m`**: MATLAB code for the 2D-Logistic Sine Coupling Map used for keystream generation.
 - **`proposed_scheme.py`**: Python code for the image encryption and decryption scheme using chacha20 stream cipher and the key stream generated from `lscm_key.m`.
 ### 2. `/key_generation_chaotic_maps`
-This folder contains the codes for the key generation and encryption of baker's map and arnold's cat map.
+This folder contains the codes for the key generation of baker's map and arnold's cat map for the comparison with the proposed scheme.
 - **`arnolds_cat_map_key.m`**: MATLAB code for the Arnold's Cat Map used for keystream generation.
 - **`bakers_map_key.m`**: MATLAB code for the Baker's Map used for keystream generation.
 ### 3. `/image_dataset`